Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

 displayed whenever Pyramid or your application raises an :class:`pyramid.httpexceptions.HTTPForbidden` exception.
-In this case, we'll be relying on the forbidden view to show the login form whenver someone attempts to execute an action which they're not yet authorized to perform.
+In this case, we'll be relying on the forbidden view to show the login form whenever someone attempts to execute an action which they're not yet authorized to perform.

 The ``logout`` view callable is decorated with a ``@view_config`` decorator